Last Updated on May 17, 2022 by Thalia

 From that moment, I just knew Athens was going to be my favourite city.

-Athens was also the first city I arrived at in Europe after spending a year abroad in South America.
+Athens was also the first city I arrived back in Europe, after spending a year abroad in South America.

 It was also the first destination that me and John visited after the infamous lockdown of 2020.